Mortgage Pre-approval Kansas City

 We can issue your pre-approval letter within one business day.
 Your Pre-approval Letter will be emailed.
 It will also include an Initial Fee Worksheet (IFW).
 The IFW will include a mortgage loan estimate of your monthly payment.
 It will also include the amount needed for closing.

-Typically, the mortgage pre-approval letter is good for 90 days to 120-days.
+The most common question we receive is “Mortgage pre-approval how long does it last?”
+Typically, the mortgage pre-approval Kansas City letter is good for 90 days to 120-days.
 This is based upon the date the credit bureaus are pulled.
 To extend the expiration date of the pre-approval letter is simple.
 We will need to re-pull credit, obtain updated pay-stubs, and bank statements.

-Mortgage pre-qualification differs from a pre-approval in that pre-qualification is a verbal assessment of whether your debt-to-income ratio fits program guidelines for home loans.
+Mortgage qualification differs from a pre-approval in that mortgage qualification is a verbal assessment of whether your debt-to-income ratio fits program guidelines for home loans.
 It also provides a general estimate of how much you may be able to borrow.

 When a mortgage lender does a credit check, it is a hard inquiry.
 However, the impact to your credit score is usually less than 5 points.
 When a credit inquiry has a greater impact on your credit score is when you have already applied for multiple types of credit.
 For example, a home loan, auto loan, credit card and installment loan.
 The FICO models allow you to inquire with multiple lenders within a 30-day period and count as one inquiry.